-The project is located in an area of central Atlanta that is ready for redevelopment.
 The ARC forecasts population and employment growth in the City of Atlanta over the next 25 years.
-ARC forecasts an employment base greater than 45,000 jobs in northwest Atlanta.
-The additional employment opportunities in the area will provide options for individuals to live and work within close proximity to one another.
+ARC forecasts a population of over 85,000 residents within the Buckhead area and an employment base greater than 114,500 jobs.
+The additional housing opportunities will provide opportunities for individuals to live and work within close proximity to one another.